eddygk/figma-cursor-mcp/figma-mcp.md

 ## Figma Account Requirements for MCP/AI Integration

-- **Figma’s REST API and plugin ecosystem** (used by Cursor’s MCP plugin and similar tools) are available to all Figma users, including those on the free tier.
+- **Figma's REST API and plugin ecosystem** (used by Cursor's MCP plugin and similar tools) are available to all Figma users, including those on the free tier.
 - **Personal Access Tokens** for the API can be generated with a free account.
 - **Plugins** can be installed and used on the free plan.